saulocantanhede/tfgreek2/docs/viewtypes.md

 ## The view types

-This Text-Fabric database offers its users two distinct viewtypes to represent the [syntaxtrees](syntaxtrees.md#start).
-This is possible due to a partial data duplication with dedicated node types associated with each of these viewtypes.
-While most features are associated to both viewtypes, some features are associated to only one while using a dedicated nomenclature to match that vieuwtype.
-The association between node type and viewtype is shown in the following table.
+This Text-Fabric database offers its users two distinct view types to display the [syntaxtrees](syntaxtrees.md#start).
+This is possible due to a partial data duplication using dedicated node types that are associated with each of these view types.
+While most features are associated with both view types, some features are specifically tuned to a particular view type, for example, by using matching or dedicated nomenclature.
+The association between node type and view type is shown in the following table.

 Viewtype | Display syntax tree | Invocation | Associated node types |
 --- | --- | --- | ---